 High blood pressure or hypertension is often an underlying condition, closely associated with serious health issues such as heart attacks (click here for article on heart attacks) and strokes (click here for our article on strokes)

 It affects an estimated 17 million people in the UK.
-This article aims to explain exactly what high blood pressure is and what causes it.
-Additionally, this article explores how to reduce high blood pressure, and consequently reduce the risk of having a stroke.
+This article aims to explain exactly what this condition is and what causes it.
+Additionally, this article explores how to reduce hypertension, and consequently reduce the risk of having a stroke.

 What is high blood pressure?